Commentary: Active government oversight has reduced Singapore's income inequality

 This is unlike other developed countries, where private educational institutions provide better quality education but are too expensive for low-income households.

 Education may have also contributed to Singapore’s overall growth in GDP over the decades, which has in turn strengthened income equality in more recent years.
-77.9 per cent of Singapore citizens aged between 25 to 29 years old in 2017 have a university degree, diploma or another professional qualification, while just 11.8 per cent has only a primary or secondary education.
+77.9 per cent of Singapore citizens aged between 25 and 29 years old in 2017 have a university degree, diploma or another professional qualification, while just 11.8 per cent have only a primary or secondary education.

 This number flips to 10.1 per cent and 84.6 per cent for Singapore citizens aged 65 years and above.
 Clearly, Singaporeans’ educational profile has improved over time and across generations.